Matthew Lukin Smawfield

 How does TEP relate to MOND?

 Both TEP and MOND address phenomenology attributed to dark matter, but through distinct mechanisms.
 MOND proposes a universal acceleration threshold (a₀ ≈ 1.2×10⁻¹⁰ m/s²) below which gravitational behavior deviates from Newtonian predictions.
-TEP posits density-dependent chameleon screening governed by a universal critical density (ρc ≈ 20 g/cm³), which produces environmental ordering that MOND (with or without the External Field Effect) does not predict.
-In the Gaia DR3 wide-binary test (TEP-WB), TEP successfully predicts a characteristic transition radius and disk/halo population differences (permutation p = 0.0033), while MOND predicts a scale-free universal velocity boost independent of environment.
+TEP posits density-dependent screening via Temporal Topology governed by a universal critical density (ρc ≈ 20 g/cm³), which produces environmental ordering that is not a generic MOND prediction and differs from the simplest scale-free MOND expectation.
 The two frameworks make qualitatively different predictions for environmental stratification.

 Where can I find the TEP papers, data, and analysis code?